ppizarror/pygame-menu/README.md

     | maxtime | Max playing time of the sound | int | 0 |
     | fade_ms | Fading ms | int | 0 |

-    Sounds types are the following:
+    Sound types are the following:

     | Type | Description |
     | :--: | :-- |